5455 Balsam St rezoning application

 Why does this building need to be so high?
 The height of 5455 is going to impact all the buildings on the Eastside of the street.
 If the size had been more reasonable, the affect 5455 would have on it's neighbour's buildings would have been reduced.
 It would have been looked on more favourably and I think it's height should be reconsidered.

-K Durand asked about 2 years ago
+K Durand asked almost 3 years ago

 The Secured Rental Policy allows for consideration of rezoning applications for buildings proposing secured rental units consistent with the height of the RM-3 zoning in the area.
 This rezoning application is under review at this time.